evanwill/_drafts/_notes/burn-iso.md

 Now you need a micro SD card for Raspberry Pi or a USB stick for linux on a computer.
 Be sure to get media that is bigger than the image you want to burn!

 - **SD cards:** There is a confusing variety of SD cards out there today.
 Look for one labelled SDHC (SDXC are incompatible with some systems), Class 10 / UHS 3.
 The numbers aren't essential, but faster read/write speeds will give better performance.
-8GB is standard, but I would get 16GB, since the SD card will be the main hard drive for your Pi.
+8GB is standard, but I like to get at least 16GB, since the SD card will be the main hard drive for your Pi.
 If your computer does not have an SD slot, get a SD reader.
 - **USB drives:** Most USB drives will be fine for installing linux.
 However, if you want to use it as a live USB or portable desktop, look for USB 3 versions with faster read/write speeds if possible.

-**Optional: Format media.**
+> **Optional: Format media.**
-If you have previously used the media, you might want to start with a nice clean disk by re-formatting.
+> If you have previously used the media, you might want to start with a nice clean disk by re-formatting.
-If you are on Windows or Mac, get the official [SD Formatter](https://www.sdcard.org/downloads/formatter_4/index.html).
+> If you are on Windows or Mac, get the official [SD Formatter](https://www.sdcard.org/downloads/formatter_4/index.html).
-This will enable you to restore SD or USB you have previously burnt, which Windows and Mac are unable to actually read.
+> This will enable you to restore SD or USB you have previously burnt, which Windows and Mac are unable to actually read.
-On linux, the built in formatting utilities are generally sufficient to restore and format media.
+> On linux, the built in formatting utilities are generally sufficient to restore and format media.
 If necessary use Gparted and format to fat32.
-However, when using Etcher, formatting before burning is rarely necessary.
+> However, when using Etcher, formatting before burning is rarely necessary.

 ## 3. Get Etcher